stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ```

 The `invert()` method converts this command to copy from the texture to the buffer, we won't be using this for some time but it's trivial to implement while we're at it.

-A slight irritation that only came to light during development of the copy command is that there are two slightly different Vulkan descriptors for image sub-resources.
-We bodge the sub-resource builder to support both rather than creating two separate builders or some overly complex class-hierarchy.

 ### Integration #2